 The Executive Committee shall be responsible for all policy decisions affecting TSPRA's operation.
 It shall carry out all directives as voted by the membership.
 The Executive Committee shall authorize disbursement of TSPRA funds by approval and amendment of the annual budget.
-Business shall be transacted by a majority of the Executive Committee, convened by the call of the president, either in person, via teleconference, by electronic or mail ballot or by FAX communication.
+Business shall be transacted by a majority of the Executive Committee, convened by the call of the president, either in person, via teleconference, by electronic or mail ballot.

 Article VI - Duties of the Executive Director

 The Executive Director shall be a professional member of TSPRA.
 The Executive Director shall maintain membership records and coordinate all membership drives; shall keep records of all meetings; shall assist with association correspondence and other matters relating to the association's written documents; shall maintain financial records; providing statements to the Executive Committee and annually to the membership; shall disburse association funds in accordance with the budget and as approved by the president; shall serve as an ex officio member of the Executive Committee and the Nominating Committee without the right to vote; and shall conduct, in accordance with the Bylaws and Standing Rules, the election of officers.

 Article VII - Quorum for Executive Committee

 A majority of the members of the Executive Committee shall constitute a quorum.

 The election of officers shall be conducted annually by ballot prepared by the Executive Director upon receipt of the Nominating Committee report and mailed, either electronically or first class, no later than November 10, to professional members.